 Rather than trying to tackle an objective all at once, try breaking it down into stages to prevent it from becoming too overwhelming.

 This Zeigarnik Effect was also observed in a study conducted in the University of Mississippi whereby participants were asked to complete a challenging puzzle but were intentionally stopped before completing it.
-Despite the study being over, 86% returned to the task (McGraw and Fiala, 1982).
+Despite the study being over, 86% returned to the task.3

 One of the main obstacles to overcome procrastination is simply starting.
 By taking the first step, no matter how small, you are more inclined to complete it because the unfinished task will persist at the back of your mind.

-Recent research has shown a positive and significant correlation between perfectionism and academic procrastination (Jadidi et al 2011).
-In a sample of 200 students, it was found that students with higher ratings of perfectionism procrastinated more than students with lower ratings.
+Recent research has shown a positive and significant correlation between perfectionism and academic procrastination.4 In a sample of 200 students, it was found that students with higher ratings of perfectionism procrastinated more than students with lower ratings.
 This fear of messing up and not doing a task to the standard expected increased pressure and prevented them from even starting.
 Reminding yourself that it’s normal to make mistakes will ease off the pressure on you, providing a calmer and easier mindset to begin.
 You’re only human after all!

 But even if you don’t consider yourself a perfectionist and still constantly find yourself putting off work until its too late, it has been shown that the simple solution to break the cycle is to be kind to yourself.

-A study conducted on a sample of first-year undergraduates found that those students who forgave themselves for procrastinating while preparing for their first exama were less likely to procrastinate in studying for the second exam (Wohl, Pychyl and Bennett, 2010).
-How does this work?
+A study conducted on a sample of first-year undergraduates found that those students who forgave themselves for procrastinating while preparing for their first exams were less likely to procrastinate in studying for the second exam.5 How does this work?
 The authors found that the feeling of guilt may act as a deterrent to take action the next day.
 However, self-forgiveness is often accompanied with self-reflection and commitment to change behaviour.
 So practice some self-love, allow yourself to make mistakes and focus on the future.
 Tomorrow is a new day!

 Maybe this situation sounds familiar.
 You have a large deadline looming that you need to get started on, clearing the entire day to give yourself sufficient time to get it done.
 You start off with good intentions, but then with so much time ahead you might start watching one Youtube video, or scroll through your Instagram feed.
 1 minute turns into 5 which turns into an hour and you still haven’t even started.